-Duty free shopping—retail outlets exempt from country taxes predominately in airports—is a great way to pick up presents for family members on the way home, or something special for oneself.
-From perfumes to travel trinkets, alcohol to European chocolates, duty free shopping has no shortage of indulgence at a reduced price.
-Bali is not just about natural attractions and beach resorts.
-It also features Ngurah Rai International Airport that has its own duty free shopping area to explore, complete with stores at both Arrival and Departure.
+Duty-free shopping—retail outlets exempt from country taxes predominately in airports—is a great way to pick up presents for family members on the way home or something special for oneself.
+From perfumes to travel trinkets, and alcohol to European chocolates, duty-free shopping has no shortage of indulgence at a reduced price.
+Bali is not just about the Airbnb luxe accommodations, swaying palms, emerald waters, natural attractions, or beach resorts.
+It also features Ngurah Rai International Airport, which has its own duty-free shopping area to explore, complete with stores at both Arrival and Departure.
 With specials on beauty products, liquors, and foods, it’s hard to pass up these great deals at Bali’s airport.
-Read on to discover Bali’s Ngurah Rai International Airport’s insider secrets to duty free shopping, and get your airport shopping on today!
+Continue reading for a comprehensive guide to duty-free shopping at the Bali Airport.

 Locations for DFS